-Compared with the cheaper M182SK silver model, the biggest selling point of M182SGK is Rose Gold color, strongly recommended for anyone who loves gold, gold color or gold watches.
-Except the hands and a few screws on back, the case and movement parts are all in rose gold.
-Even the leather strap is brown.
-It appears, in my eyes, a watch carved out of a solid gold nugget!
+Compared with the cheaper M182SK silver model, the biggest selling point of M182SGK is rose gold color, strongly recommended for anyone who loves gold, gold color or gold watches.
 What a fine piece of art work, what a marvelous gift item it is!
 Once you put it on your wrist, you might not want to put it down.

 Skeleton watches ABC

 A skeleton watch’s plate is deliberately made hollow in order to have the most space to demonstrate gears and parts.
 The hollow design reduces the overall strength and supportive capability of the plate.
 It places higher demand to control the self-winding rotor as it exerts force when swinging back and forth.
 Fully-wounded main spring also adds pressure to the plate.